stefanofa/awesome/README.md

 *   [Folks-Finance/folks-router](https://github.com/Folks-Finance/folks-router) - Enable the most efficient swaps on Algorand

-*   [darkroomengineering/lenis](https://github.com/darkroomengineering/lenis) - How smooth scroll should be
+*   [darkroomengineering/lenis](https://github.com/darkroomengineering/lenis) - Smooth scroll at it should be

 *   [timc1/kbar](https://github.com/timc1/kbar) - fast, portable, and extensible cmd+k interface for your site